lost-shades/simple_shell/README.md

-This is the README file for the task simple Shell made for ALX course this is a simple shell that is capable of displaying prompt and taking commands and handling lines with arguments it has builtin commands and it shall complete the following tasks of the course:
+This file is the README file for the task simple Shell made for ALX course this is a simple shell that is capable of displaying prompt and taking commands and handling lines with arguments it has builtin commands and it shall complete the following tasks of the course:
 0. Betty would be proud